-However, there’s hope with regards to the U.S. infrastructure.
-In November 2021, the U.S. passed a $1.2 trillion infrastructure bill to improve the country’s roads, bridges, pipes and ports, meaning poor infrastructure across the U.S. will be repaired in the years to come.
+However, there’s hope with regard to the U.S. infrastructure.
+In November 2021, the U.S. passed a $1.2 trillion infrastructure bill to improve the country’s roads, bridges, pipes, and ports, meaning poor infrastructure across the U.S. will be repaired in the years to come.

-How does traffic congestion impact the transportation industry?
+How does traffic congestion impact trucking and the transportation industry?

 While getting stuck in traffic is an inconvenience, the financial impact is more serious.
 It’s estimated that traffic congestion increases the cost of conducting business by billions of dollars annually.
 Time is money; so for every hour lost in traffic, that’s a direct impact on the bottom line for fleet owners and drivers.
 In 2016, that time amounted to about 425,000 drivers parked consistently for the entire year (a total of 1.2 billion hours of delay).